ManjeeraJ/ERAV3/README.md

-# ERAV3
-This 30-session course is designed to transform students into full-stack AI engineers, proficient in both the development and deployment of AI models
+This 30-session course is designed to transform students into full-stack AI engineers, proficient in both the development and deployment of AI models.
+The curriculum integrates foundational knowledge with advanced topics, covering neural networks, transformers, LLMs, and GenAI models.
+Practical skills are emphasized through continuous integration of MLOps practices, frontend and backend development, and deployment strategies.